What to do first

 Death in a Hospital

-The Doctor treating the deceased will complete the medical certificate needed for registration.
-In most cases you will collect this from the hospital bereavement office.
+The Doctor treating the deceased will complete the Medical Certificate of Cause of Death needed for Registration.
+In some cases the hospital bereavement office will email the certificate directly to the Registrar of Births, Deaths and Marriage.
 We will make all the necessary arrangements to collect your loved one and bring them to our Chapel of Rest.

 Death at Home or in a Residential/Nursing Home